APoodle/NFL-Big-Data-Bowl-2025/README.md

 Day 8: With limited time today, I decided to just take it easy and just get to learn Kaggle's markdown capabilities.
 I currently have an image at the top and made a nice little markdown box with the main title.

-Day 9: Finished the heatmaps, looking at it now, I do not know if there is enough information in the visualization to say anything conclusive.
-So I am going to analyze time difference between Amon-Ra plays and non-Amon-Ra plays and see what I can conclude from there.
+Day 9: Finished the heatmaps, finished looking at average time before pass was made to St. Brown.
+Now I am going to be cleaning it up and making the notebook look nice.